stephanfowler/nft-surface/smart-contract/README.md

 PINATA_API_SECRET  = "..."
 ```

-## Install
+## Installation
 ```
 npm install
 npx hardhat test
 ```

-## Deployment and management
+## Contract deployment and catalog management

-The following additional Hardhat tasks are provided:
+The following additional Hardhat tasks are provided by the project:

  * __deploy__ : Deploys the contract using constructor arguments in the specified file (and runs a signature test against the contract)
- *  __sign__ : Generates a signature for the 'mint' contract method, and tests it against the deployed contract
+ *  __sign__ : Generates a signature for the lazy 'mint' contract method, and tests it against the deployed contract
-  * __catalog__ : Given a json catalog file, automatically manages IPFS metadata and image uploads, lay-minting signatures, etc.
+  * __catalog__ : Given a json catalog file, automatically manages IPFS metadata and image uploads, lazy-minting signatures, etc.

-For usage, do `npx hardhat help deploy`, etc
+For usage, do `npx hardhat help deploy`, etc.

+The following examples illustrate usage on the Rinkeby testnet.

 ### Deploy
 ```
-npx hardhat deploy --args ./delpoyment_args_localhost.js --network localhost
+npx hardhat deploy --args ./delpoyment_args_rinkeby.js --network rinkeby
 ```

 ### Signature test
 ```
-npx hardhat sign --wei 1000 --id 123 --uri ipfs://foo.bar/123 --contract 0xe7f17...  --network localhost|rinkeby|...
+npx hardhat sign --wei 1000 --id 123 --uri ipfs://foo.bar/123 --contract <DEPLOYED_CONTRACT_ADDRESS>  --network rinkeby
 ```

 ### Verify on Etherscan
 ```
-npx hardhat verify --network rinkeby --constructor-args delpoyment_args_rinkeby.js DEPLOYED_CONTRACT_ADDRESS
+npx hardhat verify --network rinkeby --constructor-args delpoyment_args_rinkeby.js <DEPLOYED_CONTRACT_ADDRESS>
 ```

 ### Catalog preparation
 ```
-npx hardhat catalog --network localhost --contract 0x5FbDB...  --network localhost|rinkeby|...
+npx hardhat catalog --network rinkeby --contract <DEPLOYED_CONTRACT_ADDRESS>
 ```

-The catalog is expressed in a json file.
-By defaut these are in `client/public/catalog`, but you may specify a different location including a remote one.
+The catalog is defined in a json file located by default in `client/public/catalog`.
+You may specify a different location including a remote one.

-__Images__ are always expected to be in the `images` subdirectoty of the specified catalog directory.
+Images are always expected to be in the `images` subdirectory of the catalog directory.

-In this json file, you need to provide basic data regarding each NFT.
-See an example new catalog item below.
-These should be added in intended display order to the `NFTs` JSON array in the file.
-This data is enhanced in-file by the `catalog` task, which automatically manages IPFS metadata/image uploads, image measurment, image optimisation for web display, lay-minting signatures, etc.
+In this json file, manually provide the basic data for each NFT; see an example catalog item below.
+These should be added in display order to the `NFTs` JSON array in the file.
+This is enhanced in-file by the `catalog` task, which automatically manages IPFS metadata/image uploads, image measurement, image optimisation for web display, lay-minting signatures, and adds the relevant properties to the manually-entered NFTs' initial properties.

-Importantly, there is a specifi catalog file _+_per network_ that you deploy to (ie. localhost, testnets such as Rinkeby, and Mainnet).
-The filenames are differentoated by the integer ["chainid"](https://besu.hyperledger.org/en/stable/Concepts/NetworkID-And-ChainID/) of the network, according to this form:
+Importantly, there is a specific catalog file _for each network_ that you choose to deploy to (ie. localhost, testnets such as Rinkeby, and Mainnet).
+The json file names are differentiated by the integer ["chainid"](https://besu.hyperledger.org/en/stable/Concepts/NetworkID-And-ChainID/) of the network, according to this form:
 ```
 catalog_chainid_<chainid of the network>.json
 ```
-For example, `catalog_chainid_1.json` for Mainnet, `catalog_chainid_4.json` for Rinkeby, etc. Note that the hardhat local network has a chainId of 31337.
+For example, `catalog_chainid_1.json` for Mainnet, `catalog_chainid_4.json` for Rinkeby, etc. Note that the Hardhat local network has a chainId of 31337.

 ### Catalog examples

-All `sourceImage` paths must be relative to `images` directory.
+Enter the definition of each NFT as follows, in the catalog file's `NFTs` array:
 ```
 {
     "tokenId": 603,